 When you own a condo, your homeowners insurance only needs to cover the inside of your home, as your monthly HOA fees will help insure the building or complex you’re in.
 A house, however, requires insurance for inside and outside.
-This means your rates will often be cheaper than the insurance needed for a house.
+This means your condo insurance cost will often be cheaper than the insurance needed for a house.

 Great Sense of Community

 Most condo buildings and complexes have communal spaces, such as kitchens, patios, or rooftops, where residents can get together and get to know one another better.
 In addition, condo communities usually host fun events for residents like movie nights, game nights, wine tastings, cookouts, and more.

 Proximity to Entertainment & Business Districts

 One major advantage of condo living is that condo buildings are typically found in or around downtown areas, so residents have great access to nearby entertainment and business districts.
 This means living within walking distance of employers, restaurants and bars, public transit, major attractions, and tons of events.

 You don’t have to live in a luxury condominium to enjoy nice amenities.
 Most condos have community spaces like a pool, rooftop terraces, or a fitness center, which you can use without worrying about the upkeep.
 Some condos even have tennis courts or spas!
 Keep in mind that the more amenities a condominium complex has, the more your HOA (homeowners association) fee will be each month.

 When you buy a house, you often have to buy appliances like refrigerators, ovens, and washers and dryers.
 Of course, these appliances can be included in the sale, but you’ll have to update them in the future if you want to sell your house.
 Most condos come pre-furnished with these appliances, and in some cases their repairs can be covered by building maintenance, which is a major advantage.